octo-online/reactive-audit/README.md

 We will be very happy if you can contribute.
 This king of tools must be tested with a lot of contexts.
-May be, the default parameters for different frameworks are not enough ; you have a better idea to integrate this tool with other ; ...
+May be, the default parameters for different frameworks are not enough ; you have a better idea to integrate this tool with other ; Some rules can be extended to filter more precisely the context, ...

 ## Get sources
 ```sh-session